Pure spinors, intrinsic torsion and curvature in odd dimensions: Abstract

 \section{Abstract}

-We develop a spinor calculus for a $(2m+1)$-dimensional complex Riemannian manifold $(\mcM,g)$ equipped with a preferred holomorphic projective pure spinor field $\langle \xi \rangle$.
-Such a spinor defines a holomorphic distribution $\mcN$ of $m$-planes, totally null with respect to $g$.
-The stabiliser of $\langle \xi \rangle$ is a parabolic Lie subgroup $P$ of $\SO(2m+1,\C)$, and using its algebraic properties, we give $P$-invariant classifications of the curvature tensors of the Levi-Civita connection.
-In particular, we generalise the Petrov-Penrose classification of the Weyl tensor to odd dimensions.
-From a spinorial point of view, this generalises the notion of principal spinors.

-We also classify the intrinsic torsion of $\langle \xi \rangle$ in terms of $P$-irreducibles, which gives an algebraic measure of the failure of $\langle \xi \rangle$ to be parallel with respect to the Levi-Civita connection.
-In particular, we interpret the integrability properties of the associated null $m$-plane distribution $\mcN$ and its orthogonal complement $\mcN^\perp$ in terms of the algebraic types of the intrinsic torsion of $\langle \xi \rangle$.
-The conformal invariance of these classes are studied and we give curvature conditions for a number of cases.
+We study the geometric properties of a $(2m+1)$-dimensional complex manifold $\mathcal{M}$ admitting a holomorphic reduction of the frame bundle to the structure group $P \subset \mathrm{Spin}(2m+1,\mathbb{C})$, the stabiliser of the line spanned by a pure spinor at a point.
+Geometrically, $\mathcal{M}$ is endowed with a holomorphic metric $g$, a holomorphic volume form, a spin structure compatible with $g$, and a holomorphic pure spinor field $\xi$ up to scale.
+The defining property of $\xi$ is that it determines an almost null structure, i.e.\ an $m$-plane distribution $\mathcal{N}_\xi$ along which $g$ is totally degenerate.

+We develop a spinor calculus, by means of which we encode the geometric properties of $\mathcal{N}_\xi$ and of its rank-$(m+1)$ orthogonal complement $\mathcal{N}_\xi^\perp$ corresponding to the algebraic properties of the intrinsic torsion of the $P$-structure.
+This is the failure of the Levi-Civita connection $\nabla$ of $g$ to be compatible with the $P$-structure.
+In a similar way, we examine the algebraic properties of the curvature of $\nabla$.

-We then investigate the geometric properties of a number of spinorial differential equations.
-Notably, we relate the integrability properties of a null $m$-plane distribution to the existence of solutions of odd-dimensional versions of the zero-rest-mass field equation.
-We also give necessary and sufficient conditions for a pure conformal Killing spinor to be foliating.
-This leads in particular to a conjecture refining the author's odd-dimensional generalisation of the Goldberg-Sachs theorem.
+Applications to spinorial differential equations are given.
+Notably, we relate the integrability properties of $\mathcal{N}_\xi$ and $\mathcal{N}_\xi^\perp$ to the existence of solutions of odd-dimensional versions of the zero-rest-mass field equation.
+We give necessary and sufficient conditions for the almost null structure associated to a pure conformal Killing spinor to be integrable.
+Finally, we conjecture a Goldberg--Sachs-type theorem on the existence of a certain class of almost null structures when $(\mathcal{M},g)$ has prescribed curvature.

-This work can also be applied to a smooth real pseudo-Riemannian manifold of split signature equipped with a preferred projective real pure spinor field.